Make a referral

 How can Care, Support and Rehabilitation work together?

 The three types of intervention can be mutually supportive in helping a patient to maximise their potential for independence but the providers need to understand how they inter-relate.
-A daily Care regime might be vital to enable the client to return home but while still adjusting to being home is the time to develop a robust rehabilitation package.
+A daily Care regime might be vital to enable the client to return home but while still adjusting to being home is time to develop a robust rehabilitation package.
 This should be realistic and tailored to the needs and aims of the individual and their situation.

 Once the rehabilitation has optimised the individual’s capacity and independence then the needs of longer term Support and Care can be properly assessed.